devdevx/auto_docs/docs/cloud/aws/cert-sap.md

 - Recovery time objective (RTO) is the time it takes after a disruption to restore a business process to its service level, as defined by the operational level agreement (OLA).
 - Recovery point objective (RPO) is the acceptable amount of data loss measured in time.
+- Backup and restore (RPO in hours, RTO in 24 hours or less): Back up your data and applications using point-in-time backups into the DR Region.
+Restore this data when necessary to recover from a disaster.
+- Pilot light (RPO in minutes, RTO in hours): Replicate your data from one region to another and provision a copy of your core workload infrastructure.
+Resources required to support data replication and backup such as databases and object storage are always on.
+Other elements such as application servers are loaded with application code and configurations, but are switched off and are only used during testing or when Disaster Recovery failover is invoked.
+- Warm standby (RPO in seconds, RTO in minutes): Maintain a scaled-down but fully functional version of your workload always running in the DR Region.
+Business-critical systems are fully duplicated and are always on, but with a scaled down fleet.
+When the time comes for recovery, the system is scaled up quickly to handle the production load.
+- Multi-region (multi-site) active-active (RPO near zero, RTO potentially zero): Your workload is deployed to, and actively serving traffic from, multiple AWS Regions.
+This strategy requires you to synchronize data across Regions.

 ## AWS Organizations